Qattara Depression Project

-History
+Proposals

+Roudaire

-The first documented person to suggest flooding large parts of the Sahara desert was French geographer François Élie Roudaire whose proposal inspired the writer Jules Verne's final book Invasion of the Sea.
+The first documented suggestion for flooding large parts of the Sahara desert was by French geographer François Élie Roudaire whose proposal inspired the writer Jules Verne's final book Invasion of the Sea.
 Plans to use the Qattara Depression for the generation of electricity reportedly date back to 1912 from Berlin geographer Albrecht Penck.

-Ball period
+John Ball

-The subject was first discussed in more detail by Dr. John Ball in 1927.
-Dr. Ball also made the first preliminary calculations on the achievable filling rate, inflow rate, electricity production and salinity.
+The subject was discussed in more detail in 1927 by John Ball, English director of the Survey of Egypt.
+He oversaw the mapping of the area in 1927; and also suggested using it to generate hydroelectricity.
+Ball also made the first preliminary calculations on the achievable filling rate, inflow rate, electricity production and salinity.

-Non-Egyptians seemed to be unaware of Qattara's existence until after the First World War.
-The credit for its "discovery" goes to Dr. John Ball, English director of the Survey of Egypt, who oversaw the mapping of the depression in 1927 and who first suggested using it to generate hydroelectricity.
+1957 proposal

 In 1957 the American Central Intelligence Agency proposed to President Dwight Eisenhower that peace in the Middle East could be achieved by flooding the Qattara Depression.
 The resulting lagoon, according to the CIA, would have four benefits: